louisza/drlnd-proj1-navigation/README.md

 ### Instructions

 Clone the repository and follow the instructions in `Report.ipynb` to train the agent.
-Be sure to use the ocrrect kernel with all teh stated dependencies.
+Be sure to use the correct kernel with all the stated dependencies.